Data Augmentation on Graphs: A Technical Survey: Introduction

 \section{Introduction}

-Graphs or networks are important data structures widely used to model a variety of complex interaction systems in real-world scenarios.
-For example, the interactions of users on Facebook can be modeled as a social network, where nodes represent accounts and edges represent the existence of a friend relationship between two users; the structure of a compound can be modeled as a molecular graph where nodes represent atoms and edges represent the chemical bonds connecting the atoms; a literature database can be modeled as a heterogeneous citation network, where nodes represent authors and papers, and edges can represent collaboration relationships between authors, ownership relationships between literature and author, and citation relationships between papers.
-At present, graphs have emerged as one of the fundamental techniques supporting relational data mining.
-On this basis, various graph representation learning (GRL) methods~\cite{node2vec-2016,GCN-2017,SAGE-2017} have been continuously proposed and optimized, and have achieved excellent performance on various graph analysis tasks.
+Graphs or networks are important data structures extensively employed for modeling diverse complex interaction systems in real-world scenarios.
+For example, user interactions on Facebook can be modeled as a social network, wherein nodes correspond to accounts and edges signify the presence of a friendship between two users~\cite{campbell2013socialnetwork}; the structure of a compound can be depicted as a molecular graph, in which nodes represent atoms and edges signify the chemical bonds connecting them~\cite{MoCL-2021,SMICLR-2022}; literature databases can be modeled as citation networks, where nodes denote authors and papers, while edges capture collaboration relationships among authors, ownership connections between literature and authors, as well as citation associations between papers~\cite{greenberg2009citationnetwork}.
+To effectively analyze these relational data, graph representation learning (GRL) methods have emerged as fundamental techniques, achieving remarkable success in various downstream tasks.